$\infty$-categorical group quotients via skew group algebras: Spectral skew group algebras

 \begin{proposition} There is a commutative diagram of $\infty$-categories

 where the right vertical functor is the equivalence from \Cref{prop:Gaction}.
 We denote the left vertical functor by

 \end{proposition}

 \begin{proof} The commutativity of the right diagram follows from the definition of $\xi$.
-To show the commutativity of the left square, we need to prove that elements in the image of $\on{Fun}(BG,\Theta_*)$ are mapped by $\xi$ to elements in the image of $\Theta_*$.
+Using the fully faithfulness of the left horizontal morphisms, we can induce the left vertical functor from $\xi$ by proving that elements in the image of $\on{Fun}(BG,\Theta_*)$ are mapped by $\xi$ to elements in the image of $\Theta_*$.

 Using \cite[Prop.~4.8.5.8]{HA}, we find that a functor $BG\to \left(\on{LinCat}_{\on{Mod}_R}\right)_{\on{Mod}_R/}, \ast\mapsto (\on{Mod}_R\to \C)$ factors through $\on{Alg}(\on{Mod}_R)$ if and only if the image of $R\in \on{Mod}_R$ in $\C$, denoted $Y\in \C$, is a compact generator preserved by the $G$-action.
 Note that condition (6) in Proposition 4.8.5.8 is automatically fulfilled, since $\on{Mod}_R$ is generated by $R$, compare also with the proof of \cite[Thm.~7.1.2.1]{HA}.